Balance answer quality behind the brand

 OpenAI models

-Use OpenAI options for premium reasoning and flexible routing when a visitor question needs more depth behind the same branded assistant.
+Use OpenAI options for stronger reasoning and flexible routing when a visitor question needs more depth.

 Anthropic models